Last Updated: June 3, 2026

 Manage all of the customizations in the Organizer.

 The primary fields we are going to customize are for the PERT formula.
-One field is going to be a variance field we will use later in this MS Project Master Class.
+One field will be a variance field, which we will use later in this MS Project Master Class.
 These are the custom fields we are going to use.
-They are duration fields and there are 10 custom duration fields available:
+They are duration fields, and there are 10 custom duration fields available:

 Duration5